jorisvink/sanctum/README.md

 ## About

-Sanctum is a small, reviewable, capable, pq-secure and [fully privilege separated](https://sanctorum.se/privsep.html) VPN daemon for OpenBSD, Linux and MacOS.
+Sanctum is a small, reviewable, capable, PQ-secure and [fully privilege separated](https://sanctorum.se/privsep.html) VPN daemon for OpenBSD, Linux and MacOS.
 It is designed from the ground up with security in mind and will always be open and free,